Ergonomics as a guiding principle

 With forklifts and warehouse handling equipment from Linde Material Handling, man and machine form a single entity.
 In all types of trucks, control elements are arranged such that the user can always easily reach them.
 Regardless of which model, the driver’s workplace is optimized for the truck’s intended purpose, or can be adjusted to it.
 An example is the new platform lift truck Linde T 20 - T 25 SP.
 Thanks to Linde’s e-driver technology, it can be comfortably operated with one hand.
 The driver stands, relaxed, at a 45° angle to the direction of travel, and has optimal all-round visibility of the route and the current load.

-A unique selling point of the Linde forklift is the pivotable driver workplace (link to article).
+A unique selling point of the Linde forklift is the pivotable driver workplace.
 This gives the driver perfect visibility even when reversing, without having to twist their back or neck around.
 Linde Load Control ensures further operator comfort.
 Using two joysticks integrated into the armrests, the driver can simply and precisely control the forklift’s working and auxiliary hydraulics.

 User-oriented design as ultimate guiding principle

 Ergonomic design of industrial trucks and driver workplaces will remain a central element of the Linde philosophy into the future.
 However, just as increasing digitalization is changing the interaction interfaces between people and machines, so the focus of user-oriented design is shifting to encompass the entire working environment.
 The tasks ahead range from the design of user interfaces for assistance systems, controls, and software solutions, to the use of more mobile information technology in supporting drivers and fleet managers.